poppa-squat/skeletal-subspace-deformation/README.md

 An interactive skeletal animation viewer in C++ / OpenGL.
-It loads a hierarchical joint skeleton and a triangle mesh, binds them together with per-vertex attachment weights, and deforms the mesh in real time as the skeleton is posed — the technique variously called *skeletal subspace deformation*, *linear blend skinning*, or *enveloping*.
+It loads a hierarchical joint skeleton and a triangle mesh, binds them together with per-vertex attachment weights, and deforms the mesh in real time as the skeleton is posed.

 Eighteen joints are exposed as Euler-angle sliders.
 Dragging one re-poses the skeleton and re-skins the mesh every frame.